The 2018 Awards and Bursaries round is now closed.

-Pharmacy Research UK supports a number of smaller grants to develop research capacity, called Personal Awards.
+Pharmacy Research UK provide Awards and Bursaries to those involved in pharmacy research.
+We support a number of smaller grants to develop research capacity, called Personal Awards.
 These enable small scale research projects that may not be eligible for funding from other bodies, to be undertaken.
 They are awarded to both academics and pharmacy practitioners.

 Our grant making process is underpinned by a national competitive process and a robust research governance framework.

 Research training bursaries provide funding for community and primary care pharmacists who have an interest in developing their skills in conducting research relating to every day practice.
 There are three levels of funding, depending on the qualifications that are being worked towards.

 Personal Research Awards are available to pharmacists based in the UK.
 This unique funding is designed to build capacity in pharmacy practice and is vital for developing a research active pharmacy profession.
 This research can underpin the development of a strong evidence base to inform pharmacy’s current and future contribution to patient benefit and public health.
 Previous recipients have undertaken research in areas such as public health, health economics, infection management, organisational psychology and over the counter prescribing.

 The BOPA-PRUK Research Award (jointly funded by BOPA and PRUK) is designed for pharmacy professionals in oncology and haematology to undertake research projects in translational and health service related to oncology and haematology pharmacy, with a focus on patient benefit.